indiesoftby/defold-page-visibility/README.md

 Typically, this is used in HTML5 games to detect page visibility and pause/resume audio and other systems when the page is hidden.

+## Why use Page Visibility API instead of Window Focus/Blur events?

+While Defold provides `window.set_listener` to detect focus and blur events, using Page Visibility API offers a more appropriate behavior for games, especially when embedded in iframes:

+- **Window Focus/Blur** (in Defold: `window.WINDOW_EVENT_FOCUS_LOST`/`window.WINDOW_EVENT_FOCUS_GAINED`) events will trigger even when your game is running in an iframe and the user clicks on other elements on the same page.
+This can lead to unintended pausing of your game when the player is still viewing it.

+- **Page Visibility API** only triggers when the user actually switches tabs or minimizes the browser window.
+This creates a more natural experience for players, as the game only pauses when they're truly not viewing it.

+This difference is particularly important for games embedded on game portals or websites with multiple interactive elements.

 ## Setup

 First add this extension as a dependency to your `game.project`: